JackInSightsV2/Web-ChatGPT/README.md

 - `SERP_API_KEY`: Your API key for the custom search engine.
 - `OPENAI_API_KEY`: Your API key for OpenAI.

+Save the above in a file called .env

 ## How to Run

 ### Running as a Streamlit Web App